Dopex - Project Breakdown | Revelo Intel

 Where:

 Note that while D is positive, the value of the bond exceeds the value of the bonded assets, allowing bonders to turn a profit after the vesting period.
-As such, D acts as an internal control mechanism that drives the likelihood of users to participate based on the profit they can make from Bonding
+As such, D acts as an internal control mechanism that drives the likelihood of users to participate based on the profit they can make from bonding.

-D is a dynamically adjustable parameter to incentivize Bonding when the backing is high and disincentive Bonding when the backing is low (i.e. the Bonding discount is adjusted to drive the user behavior to bond/not bond when the backing is high/low).
+D is a dynamically adjustable parameter to incentivize bonding when the backing is high and disincentive bonding when the backing is low (i.e. the bonding discount is adjusted to drive the user behavior to bond/not bond when the backing is high/low).

 If D is too big, that means that the discount is excessive and that the protocol is risking to over-mint X compared to the growth of its Y backing, which will dilute the value of the bond token.